 Your Christmas colour scheme is where you can choose to be as traditional or contemporary as you wish.
 Gold, red and green or silver and white are classic choices which will look elegant in any home, but in recent years there has been an influx of new colour choices with ornaments and tree decorations released in more unusual shades each festive season which shows anything goes when creating your own Christmas look.

-Key colours for this year are soft blush pinks which can be seen in Amara’s Winter Blush trend, and the jewel-like tones of peacock feathers including teal blue and emerald green perfectly exhibited in the Midnight Jewel look.
+Key colours for this year are crisp icy blues which can be seen in Amara’s Glacial trend, and the jewel-like tones of festive flowers including fuchsia pinks and oxblood reds perfectly exhibited in the Winter Bloom look.
 If you’re unsure about adding a more unusual colour to your Christmas scheme for your first home start with silver or gold with a touch of white as your base and use an additional shade as a subtle accent colour which can be added as much or as little as you like.

 Decorations to Die For